What Does Joseph Duggar Do For A Living?

 Although Joseph did attend Crown College, it may be possible that he will pursue a career in the ministry at a later date.

-Jospeh Duggar recently tied the knot, and fans are waiting to see when Kendra, his wife, will announce her pregnancy.
+Joseph Duggar recently tied the knot, and fans are waiting to see when Kendra, his wife, will announce her pregnancy.
 As is the tradition with most Duggars, they often let the world know they are expecting just three months after their day at the altar, as it is well known that Joseph’s mother, Michelle, is not keen on birth control.

 The reality TV star starred in a season finale special of Counting On in which he and Kendra Caldwell walked down the aisle in front of the camera crew as well as over a thousand of their closest friends and family members.